Choking in children aged 1 year or older

 First aid training

-You can get training in how to give basic first aid to babies and children.
+Training in how to give basic first aid to babies and children is available.

 Organisations that offer this include: